DevOluwapelumi/WEATHER-APP/README.md

 # WEATHER-APP
-I Created a weather App to search for any country, state and continent...
+I created a weather App to search for any country, state or continent...